Vidheeshetty/nikhilsirstrat/docs/testing/TESTING_SCAFFOLDING_OVERVIEW.md

 ## 10. Conclusion
 The current scaffold offers a solid foundation that balances fast feedback with meaningful integration coverage.
 It is **not** the final state – the roadmap above highlights concrete next steps.
 Feedback and pull requests are welcome.

-> "_"Tests are not a safety net for bad code; they are a springboard for clean design."_
+> "_Tests are not a safety net for bad code; they are a springboard for clean design_."